VincentCavez/personalwebsite/content/about/_index.md

-I am a PhD candidate at [Paris-Saclay University][1], and I am fortunate to work with [Emmanuel Pietriga][7] and [Caroline Appert][8] in the [ILDA team][2].
+Hi!
+I'm Vincent Cavez, PhD in Human-Computer Interaction.
+I was fortunate to write my PhD thesis under the supervision of [Emmanuel Pietriga][7] and [Caroline Appert][8], within the [ILDA team][2].

-My thesis subject is _"Designing Pen-based Interactions for Productivity and Creativity"_ but I often call it by its core concept: "Structure versus Freedom".
+My thesis subject was _"Designing Pen-based Interactions for Productivity and Creativity"_ but I often call it by its core concept: "Structure versus Freedom".
 On the one hand, computers are known for their structured software that you can master using mouse and keyboard, and on the other hand, tablets offer a greater freedom of action thanks to the pen and touch inputs.
 If not designed carefully, tablets software fail to benefit from both structure and their own flexibility potential.
 Thus, I work on interactive techniques to bind together these two aspects and promote productivity and creativity.

 [1]: https://www.universite-paris-saclay.fr/en
 [2]: https://ilda.saclay.inria.fr/